-Do Lizards Eat Wasps & Bees?
+Do Lizards Eat Wasps and Bees?

 Many different animals will consume wasps as a meal, including lizards, skunks, raccoons, badgers, rats, and wolverines.
 Wasps and insects are a nutritious meal for animals, thanks to high protein content and other nutrients.
 This is all part of the natural food chain that we can experience in our very own backyard.